ArushiMakraria/Interest-rate-prediction/README.md

 - Feature Importance: The most important features influencing the interest rate were annual_income, loan_amount_funded, and debt_to_income_ratio.
 - Data Challenges: Missing data in some columns required careful handling, but the results showed that dropping certain columns did not significantly hurt the model's performance.

+## Conclusion
+This project demonstrated the process of cleaning, modelling, and testing a machine learning model to predict loan interest rates.
+The Random Forest Regressor provided the most accurate predictions, and the results were stored in a CSV file for further analysis.

+## Files and Code

+loan_interest_rate_model.pkl: Saved model after training.
+Results_from_ArushiMakraria.csv: Final predictions on the test set. data_cleaning.py: Code for cleaning and preparing the data. modeling.py: Code for building and evaluating the models.

+Feel free to explore the repository for more details!